My wife has a habit of leaving the remote control on the entertainment center, right next to the TV.

 Adding an NVIDIA Shield TV to the App

-One of the things I like most about the NVIDIA Shield app is that I can add every Shield TV I own to one app, and switch back and forth as I need to.
+One of the things I like most about the NVIDIA Shield app is that I can add every Shield TV I own to one app and switch back and forth as I need to.

-All you need is for your smartphone or tablet to be on the same network as your NVIDIA Shield.
-It doesn’t matter if the Shield TV is connected through Ethernet or wireless.
-Both work just fine.
+You only need your smartphone or tablet to be on the same network as your NVIDIA Shield.
+Whether the Shield TV is connected through Ethernet or wireless doesn’t matter.

-It’s easy to pair a new device, since everything is done for you automatically.
 However, there is a manual pairing option using the IP address in case the app doesn’t detect your NVIDIA Shield TV automatically.

-Once your Shield is successfully paired, you can flip back and forth between each device by clicking on it’s name in the Manage Devices tab.
+Once your Shield is successfully paired, you can flip back and forth between each device by clicking on its name in the Manage Devices tab.

 Controlling Your NVIDIA Shield TV From Your Phone